Harmandeep-Singh017/Flight-Ticket-Booking/README.md

 Link: https://fair-teal-deer-wear.cyclic.app

-Flight Ticket Booking Application using HTML, CSS, JavaScript, NodeJs, ExpressJs and MongoDB.
+Flight Ticket Booking Application using HTML, CSS, NodeJs, ExpressJs and MongoDB.
 Create a web application for flight ticket booking.
 Use any tech stack for the backend and db.

 Type of Users
 a.
 User